 - Before measuring the almond butter make sure to mix the almond butter thoroughly.

-- The almond butter dough can be made ahead, tightly wrapped in plastic and refrigerated for a couple of days until ready to form the balls.
+- The almond butter dough can be made ahead, tightly wrapped in plastic, and refrigerated for a couple of days until ready to form the balls.
 Once almond balls are formed, they can also be covered in plastic wrap and refrigerated for a day or two until ready to dip in chocolate.

 - Finished almond butter dough should be firm enough to make a ball that holds together.
 Additional powdered sugar (confectioners sugar) may be needed.
 Just add a tablespoon or so until the correct consistency is reached.
-If almond butter dough seems too soft, tightly wrap dough in plastic and refrigerate to firm up before forming balls.
+If almond butter dough seems too soft, tightly wrap the dough in plastic and refrigerate to firm up before forming balls.

 Chocolate Almond Butter Balls Recipe